 - Someone’s screen freezes

-- In the chat, use the private feature to send them the call-in info and have them exit and dial back in
+- In the chat use the private feature to send them the call in info and have them exit and call back in

 - The audience is talking over each other